Khader-1/DB-II-Project/README.md

 ### Project Description:

 Create an application for University registration system, Using PL/SQL, the different data of students is manipulated as per different requirement.
 The data is allowed to be added and deleted from the tables.

+### Notes:

+1. Find Attach Project Schema (university.sq) Feel free to use any programing language to build application (Java , php , asp ..)
+1. All Project Requirement must be as Stored in DB (Procedure, Functions...).